 But this still did not mean that desegregation began immidiately nor was it done quickly - both across the nation and at the University of Kentucky.

 In 1972, eighteen years after the passing of Brown vs. the Board of Education, The UK Board of Trustees approved major steps to assure its policy for equal employment opportunity.
-Working with Vice President for Administration, Dr. Alvin L. Morris, Ms. Nancy Ray way appointed as Coordinator of the University’s Affirmative Action Plan.
-In her new role, Ray was responsible for counseling with minority students, advising the student chapter of the Civil Liberties Union, and was involved with the organization of associated women students and the Council on Women’s Concerns.
-Her responsibilities also included monitoring of employment procedures, maintaining records on the employment of minority group members and females, reviewing pay equality, and assisting in the process for grievance resolution
+Working with Vice President for Administration, Dr. Alvin L. Morris, Ms. Nancy Ray was appointed as Coordinator of the University’s Affirmative Action Plan.
+In her new role, Ray was responsible for counseling minority students, advising the student chapter of the Civil Liberties Union, and was involved with the organization Associated Women Students and the Council on Women’s Concerns.
+Her responsibilities also included monitoring employment procedures, maintaining records on the employment of minority group members and females, reviewing pay equality, and assisting in the process for grievance resolution.